erinwalden/bookmarked/pages/about.md

 You can see the Metadata Application Profile [here](https://erinwalden.github.io/bookmarked/metadataprofile.html).

+### Design

+This project uses [Athelas](https://fonts.adobe.com/fonts/athelas#fonts-section), designed by [José Scaglione](https://fonts.adobe.com/designers/jose-scaglione) and [Veronika Burian](https://fonts.adobe.com/designers/veronika-burian) from [TypeTogether](https://fonts.adobe.com/foundries/typetogether).
+The full Adobe Fonts library is cleared for both [personal and commercial use](https://fonts.adobe.com/fonts/athelas#licensing-section).

+You can see the color palette that I used on [this Coolors page](https://coolors.co/f7ebde-ecf39e-302e2b-606c38-525174-9e5580-9d5a1b-283618).

 ### Accessibility Statement

 I am committed to making this website as accessible as possible.
 I have used the [WAVE](https://wave.webaim.org/) Web Accessibility Evaluation Chrome Extension to ensure that color contrast ratios meet ADA and WCAG guidelines and have included alt texts where applicable.